flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 This behavior starts with the vertical speed in the <span style=color:red>red zone</span> of the VSI.
 As the behavior denotes this RA will require active corrective measure either automatically via the autopilot or manually from the flight crew to fly out of the red zone towards the edge of the green / red zone on the VSI.
 It is usually coupled with audible alerts such as "Climb, Descend".

+The following conditions will apply:

-- TCAS will engage and modify vertical guidance to avoid conflict.
-It will target the zone mentioned above
+- TCAS will engage and modify vertical guidance to avoid conflict targeting the <span style=color:green>green zone</span>.
 - Targets a V/S of 200ft/min inside the green band on the VSI
 - Longitudinal modes previously armed will automatically be disarmed except ALT^*^
     - This prevents the aircraft from exceeding a commanded altitude / prevent excursions